polyfacet/my-md-log/Aras/ArasCodeTemplates.md

 ## Introduction
 The "inline" coding in Aras is great for several reasons, but it has some drawbacks.
 When you want to write non-trivial code the "single"-method can easily get too long with to "much going on" to be readable.
 So I often use different templates/boiler plates to be able to write cleaner code.
+It would be more ideal to handled this with an extended "core dll", which would remove most boilerplate code.

 ## Simple Template
 ``` c#